T0ky0ooo/T0ky0L1FE/README.md

 *Start date*: February 16th, 2023

-*Reason*: Fulfilled what was left abruptly in 2019
+*Reason*: Fulfilling what has been left abruptly since 2019